Updated: Mar 1

-People new to investing may feel overwhelmed by where they should put there money.
-There are so many products and funds and options to consider, but which one is right for you?
+People new to investing may feel overwhelmed by where they should put their money.
+There are so many products and funds to consider, but which one is right for you?
 Let me break it down for you.

 Traditionally you can only really invest in 4 different things or asset classes.
 That's all.
 You can:

 Buy property - either physical property or listed property on the stock exchange